climateclock/cclock/README.md

 ### Factory reset

-To perform a factory reset on your clock, press the RESET button once and then immediately hold down the UP and DOWN buttons together.
-Wait for the status light to pulse red 5 times (once per second, for 5 seconds) and then turn fuchsia ([F]uchsia indicates a [F]actory reset), and then release the buttons.
+To perform a factory reset on your clock, press the tiny RESET button on the board and then hold down either of the other two buttons.
+Keep holding and wait for the status light to pulse red 5 times (once per second, for 5 seconds) and turn fuchsia ([F]uchsia indicates a [F]actory reset), and then release the buttons.
 The light will briefly turn yellow while the factory reset is in progress, and then green to indicate success.
 Your clock is now restored to its state immediately after initial deployment.

+If the board is installed inside an actual Action Clock case, you can also do this using just the external knobs, without opening the case.
+Turn the power knob all the way down to power the clock off and back on, then press and hold the menu knob until the status light pulses red 5 times and turns fuchsia.

 ## Development